Bayurzx/Bunnyshell-Article-Getting_Started/fin.md

 Bunnyshell is an Environment as a Service (EaaS) platform that simplifies the creation and management of full-stack environments for development, staging, and production.
 It provides developers with fully managed and pre-configured development environments, enabling them to focus on building great products.
 Let's explore the core features and benefits of Bunnyshell that set it apart from other similar platforms.

 Summary:
-> It's basically provides containers (environments for your work). i.e your frontend, DB, and backend can be in the container or different containers for your desired use case
+> It basically provides containers (environments for your work), where your frontend, DB, and backend can be in the same container or different containers based on your desired use case.

 ### Core Features and Functionalities of Bunnyshell EaaS Platform